 You’ve probably experienced this one.
 A heat wave is covering the Fort Lauderdale area and the air conditioner in your home starts blowing out warm air or stops running entirely.
 Along with hundreds of other people in our town, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
 Although some A/C problems will require a professional technician, here are a few tips that can be used to lower the possibility of this happening to you this summer.

 A properly operating central air system must be able to pull the air through the unit, including recirculating air throughout the rooms of your home.
 If Air blockage or obstruction of any kind can cause problems in your unit.
 To assure you have the manufacturer suggested air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 Also, program your thermostat for longer run-cycles.
-While this does not necessary prevent problems, it can help lower humidity in your Fort Lauderdale area home.
-This can give you a more comfortable environment, as well as keep mold spores from growing in your home.
+While this does not necessary prevent problems, it can help reduce humidity in your Fort Lauderdale area home.
+This can give you a more comfortable environment, plus keep mold spores from developing in your home.

-Some bugs and pests are attracted to central air units, which can be detrimental if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the base of the unit with a reasonably wide perimeter of 24 – 36 inches.
+Some bugs and pests are attracted to central air units, which can be harmful if they get inside the system.
+To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit with a reasonably wide perimeter of 24 – 36 inches.

-Of course, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner functioning well.
-Call to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
+Of course, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner running smoothly.
+Make sure to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
 By following these simple tips, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.